vinh-3/python-streams/README.md

         self.genre = genre
         self.price = price
 ```
-Given a list of film objects, find the total cost of all films with the genre "HORROR".
+Given a list of film objects, find the total cost of all films with the genre "HORROR" using `stream()`.
 ```python
 # films is a list of Film objects